Marianne Argy Flashes The Flesh In A Skimpy Bikini On Instagram

 In terms of accessories, the hottie decided to ditch earrings.
 She, however, opted for a dainty pendant, a ring, and a bracelet to keep it chic.

-To strike a pose, Marianne stood outdoors, tugged at her bikini bottoms, parted her lips and looked toward the floor.
-According to the geotag, the picture was captured at the Jimbaran Beach in Bali, where the model is currently spending a vacation.
+To strike a pose, Marianne stood outdoors, tugged at her bikini bottoms, parted her lips, and looked toward the floor.
+According to the geotag, the picture was captured at the Jimbaran Beach in Bali, where the model is currently spending her vacation.

 In the photo description, the hottie informed her fans that her sexy swimsuit was from the Dubai-based online boutique, My Damour.
 She also used a travel-related quote and wrote that people travel not to escape life, but for life not to escape them.